-5.1.3 Credit Quality Analysis
+5.1.4 Credit Quality Analysis

-The following table set out information about the credit quality of financial assets measured at amortised cost and FVOCI debt investments (2018) and available-for-sale debt assets (2017).
+The following table set out information about the credit quality of financial assets measured at amortised cost and FVOCI debt investments.
 Unless specifically identified, for financial assets, the amounts in the table represent the gross carrying amounts.

 Cash in hand and with central bank

 Due from banks

 Loans and advances to customers

 Financial investments - amortised cost

-Financial investments - FVOCI debt
+Financial investments - FVOCI debt instruments

-instruments